QuantEcon/lecture-python-advanced.myst/lectures/smoothing_tax.md

 import scipy.linalg as la
 ```

-To exploit the isomorphism between consumption-smoothing and tax-smoothing models, we  simply use code from {doc}`smoothing <smoothing>`
+To exploit the isomorphism between consumption-smoothing and tax-smoothing models, we  simply use code from {doc}`Tax Smoothing with Complete and Incomplete Markets <smoothing>`

 ### Code